November 5, 2024

 Talk to the people who want to learn more

 Sometimes, we focus on the people who just listen but when we meet someone who shows real interest, we ignore them.
 Make an effort to teach the people who are really interested.
 We taught a man named Fr Mabonzo.
 He was interested in our message but after our first lesson, we didn’t teach him for a month.
-Later, we started teaching him again and he turned out to be super golden and was baptize about a month later.
+Later, we started teaching him again and he turned out to be super golden and was baptized about a month later.

 There was a man named Fr Pavel who would see the missionaries walking by and would wave at them.
 A few weeks later, the missionaries stopped and talked to him.
-He was someone who already knew about the church and was waiting for the missionaries to stop and talk to him.
+He was someone who already knew about the Church and was waiting for the missionaries to stop and talk to him.

 When someone is looking at you or is waving at you, it is probably a sign that they want to speak to you.

 Success flows to the missionary who works hard and who is obedient.
 That is it.
-There was this one sector in Douala called “Village” that was know as being the hardest sector in the mission. it was hard, but there was this one missionary named Elder Reeve who served their.
+There was this one sector in Douala called “Village” that was known as being the hardest sector in the mission.
+It was hard, but there was this one missionary named Elder Reeve who served there.
 He was super hard working, the difficulty of Village didn’t bother him, he was obedient and he worked and during his 3 months there, he baptized someone.
 He didn’t actually find the person, as we say it happens, “the person fell from heaven” it was a referral named Fr Daniel who was super ready to receive the gospel and he was baptized.
 Likewise, when I served in that sector, I worked super hard and was obedient, but I didn’t baptize any of the people that I found, instead, the person that I baptized was a young adult that came to church with her family and we baptized her.
-I didn’t have to invite her to church she came to church by herself.
+I didn’t have to invite her to church; she came to Church by herself.
 Thus through my obedience and hard work, even though I didn’t find this particular person by myself, things came together and we had success.

 Leave a Reply